Single pivot arm (250mm) mounting options | Philips

 ITD part no. TH.2120.991

 Single pivot arm on pole, with diameter 35-38mm.
-The mounting kit includes: adapter for pole D 35-38mm, arm length 250mm; tilt and swivel unit with an adapter for IntelliVue MX500 and MX550 patient monitors.
+The mounting kit includes: adapter for pole D 35-38mm, arm length 250mm; tilt and swivel unit with an adapter for IntelliVue MP5 patient monitors.

 Single pivot arm on GCX wall channel